Parth099/Azure-Certs/AZ-104/05 - Backup and Monitoring/01 - Azure Monitor and LAWs.md

 This is a log of all control-place actions on your azure account.
 For example it will record SA actions like uploading Blobs or actions like creating a VM.
 You can see which users are doing what with this tool.

+## Azure Advisor

+Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
+It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost-effectiveness, performance, reliability, and security of your Azure resources.
+Advisor also can look into under-ultized resources and prescribe recommendations to help with costs.

 ## Log Analytics Workspace (LAW)

 > Central logging Solution